not-sekiun/PyIris/README.md

 Licensed under Mozilla Public License Version 2.0 - See the "LICENSE.md" file for more details

 # Disclaimer!
-I am not held reponsible for anything illegal or unethical that you do with this framework, this framework was developed for ethical hackers, pentesters and for research purposes as a cyber security project.
-Please do NOT use this without the full consent of the victim.
-Use this framework to break stuff but legally please :).
+I write stuff like this for FUN and to LEARN.
+The purpose of this project is to challenge myself to solve problems in creative ways, teach myself to be better at coding and have some fun creating something cool in the process.
+I DO NOT CONDONE the usage of this project in any unethical or unlawful manner.
+As such I am not held reponsible for anything illegal or unethical done with this framework.
+Do not use this without the full consent of the subject.